cockroachdb/docs/v21.2/security-reference/encryption.md

 Once rotated, an old store key cannot be made the active key again.

-Upon store key rotation the data keys registry is decrypted using the old key and encrypted with the new key.
+Upon store key rotation the data keys registry is decrypted using the previous key and encrypted with the new key.
 The newly-generated data key is used to encrypt all new data from this point on.

 #### Changing encryption type